-With the overall budget €95.5 billion, Horizon Europe will be the main tool of the European Union to support research and innovation in 2021 – 2027.
-The legislation process leading to official adoption of the HE programme is still ongoing, and therefore, the following information must be regarded as indicative.
+With the overall budget €95.5 billion, Horizon Europe is the main tool of the European Union to support research and innovation in 2021 – 2027.
+It’s a very competitive programme, successful participation brings not just funding but is also highly prestigious.

 The structure of the programme is based on three pillars:

 The goal of this pillar is reinforcing and extending the excellence of European Union’s science base.

 It consists of: